SamirAroudj/TSR/README.md

 TSR accesses app configuration data and input data descriptions.
 See WorkingDirectory\Data\ExampleInputDataDescriptions for example files showing how to configure TSR and define input data.

+# Creating Input Data
+TSR expects either a simple .ply-file as synthetic ground truth object or input point clouds with visibility information.

+For captured real world data, the input point clouds and visibility information can be generated using the MVE fork https://github.com/SamirAroudj/mve:
+First, TSR requires the capture sensor positions as input (e.g., camera projection centers during capturing).
+If you save a MVE scene using the previously mentioned fork then a Cameras.txt file is saved in the MVE scene root directory containing all the required sensor data in the right format ready to be used by TSR.</br>
+Second, TSR expects point clouds with samples linked to sensors which have seen them during capturing.
+These can also be produced by the MVE fork by using the corresponding command line arguments during reconstruction.
+During depth map reconstruction with <code>dmrecon</code>, the local view selections must be saved.
+These are the identifiers of views or capture devices that are used for reconstructing specific samples and thus should see the samples and can be linked to them.
+To additionally store the view identifiers for each reconstructed depth map pixel, run <code>dmrecon</code> with the command line option <code>-V</code> or <code>--keep-views</code>, e.g., <code>dmrecon -s4 -V "mve scene root directory"</code>.
+Further, when you create sample point clouds from views using <code>scene2pset</code>, you must enable outputting the view identifiers that link the sample points to the views in the Cameras.txt file.
+The view ID links for sample points are enabled by the command line argument <code>-V</code> or <code>--viewmap=ARG</code>, e.g., <code>-Vviews-L2</code>, <code>--viewmap=views-L1</code>.
+This produces point clouds with view identifier properties as links to the sensor data (usually "property int viewID0" up to "property int viewID4").
+Note that TSR further requires sample normals, confidences and scale values which are enabled by the three command line arguments <code>-n -c -s</code>.
+Here is an example call for producing sample points for TSR: <code>scene2pset -iundist-L2 -ddepth-L2 -Vviews-L2 -ncs -w2,4 "mve scene root directory" pointCloudL2W2,4.ply
+</code>.</br>
+See <code>SomePath\TSR\SurfaceReconstruction\WorkingDirectory\Data\ExampleInputDataDescriptions\InputData.txt</code> for describing TSR input data when having produced the point clouds and sensor position files using the MVE fork as stated above.